-How Long Teriyaki Chicken Will Last in the Refrigerator
+How to Store it/How Long it Will Last in the Fridge

 Place the leftovers in a sealable bag or container and store in the freezer for up to 3 months.
 I like to defrost overnight in the fridge, as opposed to microwaving from frozen.